Physical Therapy Services

 Chevy Chase Location

-Katie Mills graduated from University of Maryland College Park with a Bachelor of Science degree in Kinesiology and Elementary Education.
+Katie Mills graduated from the University of Maryland College Park with a Bachelor of Science degree in Kinesiology and Elementary Education.
 After graduation, she served as a substitute teacher in Montgomery County and enjoyed working with children of different ages.
 She soon realized that her true passion was helping people and decided to return to school in order to obtain her Doctorate of Physical Therapy.
 She entered a DPT program at Nova Southeastern University in Fort Lauderdale, Florida.
 During graduate studies, she gained physical therapy experience in a variety of clinical settings, including orthopedics, in-patient, and school-based therapy.

 After achieving her Doctorate of Physical Therapy in 2017, Katie moved back to the area in order to be close to her family and pursue a full-time physical therapy career.
 In her practice, she strives to be a comprehensive diagnostician and clinician and to provide her patients with the best care, utilizing an individualized plan of care for every patient.
 She uses a variety of treatments, including manual techniques, patient education, neuromuscular re-education, and therapeutic exercises, in order to achieve optimal outcomes for patients.